CopterExpress/clover/docs/en/3dscan.md

 Our fellows from Texel provided a module consisting of a Raspberry Pi and a PrimeSense 3D-sensor.

-We provided a Clever 3 drone that's capable of autonomous flight and wrote a flight program.
+We provided a Clover 3 drone that's capable of autonomous flight and wrote a flight program.

 To make it all work we conducted many tests, made changes in the drone's design and tuned the drone properly.